 - Due to the popularity of this program, applicants may be wait-listed pending an opening.

-Note: The department also offers an online master of science (M.S.) in criminology and criminal justice for students intend to make their master's their terminal degree or for persons who plan to attend law school.
+Note: The School of Criminology and Security Studies also offers an online master of science (M.S.) in criminology and criminal justice for students intend to make their master's their terminal degree or for persons who plan to attend law school.

 Financial Aid & Assistance

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.